 Although the two-column resume may look good on your computer, it could look very different to someone else opening the file.
 Many job seekers use a PDF to prevent these distortions, but this isn't recommended.
-You should always send your resume in Word unless the employer specifically ask for a PDF.
+You should always send your resume in Word unless the employer or hiring manager specifically asks for a PDF.

 When you use a two-column resume in Word, you run the risk of the file getting distorted if someone opens your resume in another version of Word or any other processor.
 Also, computer scans may use OTC (optical character recognition) that will scan your resume linearly--two-column resumes might translate badly in these cases.